learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 } while (false);
 ```

-The JavaScript engine will enter the loop, execute the console.log, then
+The JavaScript engine will enter the loop, execute the `console.log()`, then
 evaluate the condition.
 Because the condition returns `false` the loop will stop
 executing there.